timglabisch/FixtureBundle/README.md

 ## Loading Fixtures in Tests

-Loading Fixtures in Tests can be very helpful.
+loading fixtures in tests can be very helpful.
-This Bundle comes with a helper Trait for Doctrine, but you can write your own if you use different Datastorages.
+This bundle comes with a helper trait for Doctrine, but you can write your own if you use different Datastorages.

 You need to extend from the KernelTestCase (WebTestCase is also fine)